-The Child Disability Benefit is part of the Canada Child Tax Benefit program which includes the following monthly benefits:
+The Child Disability Benefit (CDB) is part of the Canada Child Benefit (new for 2016) program which includes the following monthly benefits:

 - BC Family Bonus